 - You must be a graduate of a United States or Canadian medical school or you must have completed one year of formal, post-graduate training in a U.S. hospital.

-- You must have passed USMLE Part I. We require that you have taken and passed Step II before the start of training.
+- You must have passed USMLE or COMLEX Part I. We require that you have taken and passed Step II before the start of training.

 Tobacco-free hiring policy